dan415/linkedinassistant/docs/information/sources/arxiv/rationale.md

     - cat:cs.NE: Neural and Evolutionary Computing
     - cat:cs.PL: Programming Languages
     - cat:cs.RO: Robotics
-* `period`: The period of time to search for in days.
 * `provider`: Right now it can only be `Langchain-RAG`.
 This defines the RAG agent used to extract the context that will be used in order to generate publications.
 ColBert has been deprecated and as of now only Langchain-RAG is supported
 * `pdf_extractor_provider`: Can be either `docling` or `pypdf`.
 More detailed information on the different pdf extractor providers on the pdf section.
+* `execution_period`: The period of time in seconds to wait before executing the source again.
+* `last_run_time`: The time of the last execution of the source.

 <h3> Algorithm </h3>